tomkelly-mskcc/Replication-Dynamics/README.md

 The paths to required data files (and other global parameters) are defined as static variables in the file: src/ ParameterSet.java

-The value static variables holding the file paths in src/ ParameterSet.java should be changed to the locations of the following files:
+The values of static variables holding the file paths in src/ ParameterSet.java should be changed to the locations of the following files:

 |**variable name**        |**name of file or folder in this repository**|
 |-------------             |---------------------------------------------|